Kohn-Luttinger-like mechanism for unconventional charge density waves: Application to square and triangular lattice

-The change of the peak position of the polarisation $\Pi_+$ implies that there is a phase transition as function of chemical potential where the type of the uCDW changes.
+The change of the peak position of the polarization $\Pi_+$ implies that there is a phase transition as a function of chemical potential $\mu$ where the type of the uCDW changes.
 We determine the instabilities of $\hat V_{\mathrm{ph}}^{l,l'}(K/4)$ for this case.
-It depends on the chemical potential $\mu$, in which angular-momentum channel the leading instability occurs.
-We find that it is predominantly of $d$-wave form for $\mu<\mu_{c1}$ and of $f$-wave form for $\mu>\mu_{c2}$.
-Similar to the $M$-point instability, the $d$-wave form factors at the six different K/4 points are related by $\pi/3$ rotation.
-For $K_1/4=(0,\pi/3)$ and $\mu<\mu_{c1}$, we find a predominant $d_{xy}$ symmetry.
-This $d$-wave CDW with wave-vector K/4 overtakes the $d$-wave CDW with wave-vector M at $\mu\lesssim \mu_{_c1}$ whereas the $f$-wave CDW with wave vector K/4 wins for $\mu\gtrsim \mu_{c2}$ as we show in Fig.~\ref{fig:K4CDW}.
+We find that different CDWs with wave-vector K/4 overtake the $d$-wave CDW with wave-vector M for $\mu<\mu_{c1}$ and $\mu>\mu_{c2}$ as we show in Fig.~\ref{fig:K4CDW}.
+It depends on the chemical potential, in which angular-momentum channel the leading instability occurs.
+The only symmetry that remains at $K/4$ is a reflection at the $\Gamma$-$K$ line, so we can distinguish form factors being even or odd under this reflection.
+We find an odd form factor for $\mu<\mu_{c1}$ and an even form factor for $\mu>\mu_{c2}$.

+For $Q=K_1/4=(0,\pi/3)$ and $\mu<\mu_{c1}$, the odd form factor has a predominant $d_{xy}$-wave form with admixtures from $p_x$, specifically we obtain $\cos (\pi/12) d_{xy}+ \sin(\pi/12)p_x$ within our numerical resolution.
+This corresponds to a bond order parameter in real space, see Fig.~\ref{fig:realspace_dwave}.
+Note that the orthogonal linear combination leads to a loop current order, which is, however, subleading.
+Similar to the $M$-point instability, the form factors at the six different K/4 points are related by $\pi/3$ rotation.
+For $Q=K_1/4$ and $\mu>\mu_{c2}$, the even form factor we obtain is a superposition of $f$-, $d_{x^2-y^2}$, and (very small) $p_y$-wave ($-0.93 f_y-0.36 d_{x^2-y^2}+0.03 p_y$).
+The specific linear combination leads to a loop current order, see Fig.~\ref{fig:realspace_fwave}.
+We checked explicitly that charge conservation on a given site $R$ is satisfied $d\langle n_R\rangle/dt=0$ \cite{Palle2024}, i.e., Kirchhoff's circuit law is fulfilled.
+Furthermore, there can be different linear combinations of degenerate $K_i/4$ density waves and the one with the lowest Landau free energy will form the ground state.
+Examples for the corresponding patterns can be seen in Figs. \ref{fig:realspace_dwave} and \ref{fig:realspace_fwave}.

-To show that the uCDW with wave vector K/4 can win against pairing for realistic $N_f$ and upon inclusion of all channels, we perform an FRG calculation for the $t-U-J$ model on the triangular lattice with $N_f=4$.
-Within the FRG truncation we employ here, the effective vertex is obtained as the solution of the differential equation
+To show that an uCDW with wave vector K/4 can win against pairing for realistic $N_f$ and upon inclusion of all channels, we perform an FRG calculation for the $t-U-J$ model on the triangular lattice with $N_f=4$.
+The generalization of the usual SU($2$) FRG equations \cite{Lichtenstein2018,wang2014competing,salmhofer2001fermionic} comes with a single change as only the factor in front of the particle-hole direct term including the fermionic bubble changes from $2$ to the respective $N_f$ \cite{Honerkamp2004p1}.
+Within the FRG truncation we employ here (no self-energy feedback, static vertices and only two-particle interactions), the effective vertex is obtained as the solution of the differential equation

 where temperature is used as the flow parameter and $\tau^T_X$ are given by the expressions in Eqs.~\eqref{eq:tpp}-\eqref{eq:tphd} with the replacement $\mathcal G(k)\rightarrow\mathcal G^T(k)=\sqrt{T}/(i\omega-\xi_\mathbf{k})$ \cite{PhysRevB.64.184516}.
 The differential form incorporates an all-channel-to-all-channel feedback, i.e., this analysis goes beyond the single channel resummation of Eq.~\eqref{eq:VphdfortjU}.
 The momentum dependence is resolved via a so-called truncated-unity scheme, which also relies on a form-factor expansion of the effective vertex in the pp, ph-c, and ph-d channels \cite{Lichtenstein2017}.
 The details of our implementation are described in Ref.~\cite{Gneist2022p2}.